thomaswp/thomaswp.github.io/content/_index.md

           text: In my Machine Learning class, students solved a real-world problem for the NC State Climate Office to identify erroneous instrument readings.
           feature_icon: globe-alt
           features:
-            - A real dataset with 500M+ and heavy class imbalance.
+            - A real dataset with 8M+ instances and heavy class imbalance.
             - Students competed on a leaderboard to build the best model.
             - The winners were hired to build a production model.
           image: cta/econet.png
           button:
             text: Check it out
-            url: project/tracenote
+            url: project/econet
     design:
       # Section background color (CSS class)
       css_class: "bg-gray-100 dark:bg-gray-900"